codatio/codat-docs/docs/supplier-enablement/guides/customer-journey.md

 We provide detailed guidance on requesting this data in our [Analyze your customers' spend data](/supplier-enablement/guides/analyze-spend) guide.

 Once you submit the information request, your customer will receive an email that will prompt them to start a journey to authorize your access to their data.
+The content of this email will differ based on the type of data you selected.

 For any type of information you requested, they will need to follow a [software connection journey](/supplier-enablement/guides/customer-journey#software-connection-journey).
 If you requested spend analysis data, the customer will also go through [multi-entity journey](/supplier-enablement/guides/customer-journey#multi-entity-connection-journey) steps.